 The purpose of this blog is to follow the journey that is making lifestyle changes and whether they make a difference in my personal MS management.
 I plan to return to Tecfidera once I have completed breastfeeding, but I do want to complement the drug regimen by making simple changes through diet, exercise, personal growth, and mental stimulation.

 All actions taken or discussed in this blog will be backed up with science, studies, and links when available.
-As a researcher, providing evidence for decisions/arguments is extremely important to personal ethos and I want all my readers to be able to make decisions for themselves with all the necessary information like I did.
+As a researcher, providing evidence for decisions/arguments is extremely important to my personal ethos and I want all my readers to be able to make decisions for themselves with all the necessary information like I did.

-Additionally, I will be examining what it means to be a mother (for me) and all that goes along with modeling healthy eating habits, plenty of exercise, and positive attitudes to a young human being.
+Additionally, I will be examining what it means to be a mother (for me) and all that goes along with modeling healthy eating habits, plenty of exercises, and positive attitudes to a young human being.

-What you will find in this blog:
+What you will find on this blog:

 - Exercise schedules and routines